 Image credit: Pulai Springs Resorts

-For starters, stays here start from RM240.08/night for a Studio Suite which sleeps up to 2 pax, but you wouldn’t want to stay cooped up in your room for long.
-Instead, pay a visit to the Pulai Spa, which prides itself on using traditional Balinese healing philosophies to soothe your aching muscles and knotted back.
+Don’t stay cooped up in your room for long though.
+You’ll want to pay a visit to the Pulai Spa, which prides itself on using traditional Balinese healing philosophies to soothe your aching muscles and knotted back.

 When the sun’s out, go for a dip at any 1 of the resort’s 5 pools; they’ve even got a shallower pool that allows even the tiniest of tots to wade about.
 But if you can’t resist the beautiful hiking trails, Gunung Pulai is about a 50-minute drive away.